rivethorn/supamarker/README.md

 > Typescript rewrite
 >> Rust was NOT the best choice for this

 A CLI tool for adding and removing Markdown files to and from a Supabase bucket.
-I use it for my blog site, you can use it for whatever.
+I used it for my blog site, you can use it for whatever you want.

 ## ⚠️ Warning